joosepgit/temporal-lambda/README.md

     make clean

+The repository also includes automated tests that run on every master build.
+To run the tests locally, run

+    make test

-Millet gives you two options to run programs:
+Temporal Millet, like original Millet, gives you two options to run programs:

 - The first option is a web interface, accessible at `web/index.html`, which allows you to load one of the built-in examples or enter your own program, and then interactively click through all its (non-deterministic and asynchronous) reductions or introduce external interrupts.
-The web interface is also available at <https://matija.pretnar.info/millet/>.
+The web interface of Temporal Millet also showcases an interactive state that tracks temporal information.
+It is also available at <https://joosepgit.github.io/temporal-lambda/>.

 - The second option is a command line executable run as

       ./cli.exe file1.mlt file2.mlt ...

   which loads all the commands in all the listed files and starts evaluating the given program, displaying all outgoing signals and the terminal configuration (if there is one).
 Non-deterministic reductions are chosen randomly and there is no option of introducing external interrupts.
-If you do not want to load the standard library, run Millet with the `--no-stdlib` option.
+If you do not want to load the standard library, run Temporal Millet with the `--no-stdlib` option.
+If you want to see the variable context and state at the end of a program, run Temporal Millet with the `--debug` option.

-## How to use Millet as a template?

-The easiest way is to first create an empty repository:

-    mkdir the-best-language
-    cd the-best-language
-    git init

-Next, add Millet's remote repository:

-    git remote add millet git@github.com:matijapretnar/millet.git
-    git fetch millet

-Then, create two branches, one for your main development and one for tracking Millet:

-    git branch --no-track main millet/main
-    git branch --track millet millet/main
-    git checkout main

-Now, each time Millet updates, you can run

-    git checkout millet
-    git pull
-    git checkout main
-    git merge millet

-to pull latest changes and merge them into your main development.

-## Why the name Millet?

-Millet uses fine-grain call-by-value core calculus, and there is no finer grain than [millet](https://en.wikipedia.org/wiki/Millet).
-Plus, the `.mlt` extension fits nicely into the ML family.